-These proposed rule changes would make agency rules consistent with state statute.
+These adopted rule changes will make agency rules consistent with state statute.
 There are no alternatives to implementing the statutory changes made by Senate Bill 3.
-However, proposed rule changes related to implementing the after-action review recommendations and the staff-initiated rule efficiencies could be removed from the rulemaking.
+However, adopted rule changes related to implementing the after-action review recommendations and the staff-initiated rule efficiencies could be removed from the rulemaking.

-Key points in the proposal rulemaking schedule:
+Key points in the rulemaking adoption schedule: